f-dufour/Markdown_workflow/README.md

+# Motivation

+Markdown is certainly the best way to write short documentation on Github, but it is also an efficient way to **take lecture note**.

 # Purpose

 **Markup** aims to be the all-in-one solution for interpreting long markdown files.
 It is suitable for academic use and lecture note taking.